KDTWMU/balancer/README.md

-# balancer
+# balancer search tools
-Tools for searching which balancers cover the gene and MMP mutation
+Tools for searching which balancers cover the gene and MMP mutation.
+## Balancer Search
+Comming up soon..
+This Google Colab notebook identifies tmC and tmIn balancers for a given gene.
+## MMP Balancer Search
+This Google Colab notebook identifies tmC and tmIn balancers for a given gk mutation.
+It also details which other mutations from the original MMP strain fall within or outside the balanced region.